cncf-tags/green-reviews-tooling/docs/proposals/proposal-003-report.md

 **Strengths**

 - All metrics are available in Prometheus.
-- PromQL queries can be executed against the Prometheus serve.
+- PromQL queries can be executed against the Prometheus server.

 **Weaknesses**